mentalburden/gottr/README.md

 <BR><BR><BR><BR>

+## BLUF ##
+   * 210621 "human verified" accounts on [target] were scraped, resulting in 7.2GB of raw profile jsons.
+This data was parsed for useful info, resulting in 2.4GB of user profile data sorted by first character of the username (480mb tarballed).
+   * Each of the 210621 accounts was checked for a profile picture and profile background image, if either/both exist they were base64'ed and added to a seperate record organized by first character of the username.
+The raw profile and background image dataset is 15.3GB (12GB tarballed).
+   * ML classification of each image is ongoing, primarily focused on classifying any images that contain faces, flags, text, and weapons.

 ## Road Notes: ##
-1. "api.[target].com" is completely plaintext with no auth. (list of endpoints here later)
+1. "api.[target].com" is completely plaintext with no auth.
 2. "media.[target].com" is also completely plaintext and requires no auth.
 The paths for all media can be scraped from user post and reply jsons.
 3. Didnt find a limter for api calls, but safe bet is >0.8sec.
 4. Individual posts are stored as a 6 char alphanum under the path "[target].com/post/[6char-hash].
 Bruting this path isnt very effective and would probably pop protections (if any exist, lol prob not).
 Spot checking some random hashes found more than 2/3rd's were empty, so its more efficient to crawl by individual user.
 5. Built username lists for 13 accounts with more than 500 followers.
 Found that service is only incrementing the total followers number.
 Spot checked individual username list count to displayed follower count is not accurate (probably a lazy redis HINCRBY).
 Tarball is here: [followers by top usernames](http://mentalburden.com/payloads/followers-by-username.tar.gz)
 6. Unique username list was built from the followers of the 13 accounts above.
-List is in the repo, tarball is here: [unique usernames](http://mentalburden.com/payloads/unique-usernames.tar.gz)
+Tarball is here: [unique usernames](http://mentalburden.com/payloads/unique-usernames.tar.gz)
 7. For each username: check if length of returnjson[request][data][list] is >= 1, if true write to text files organized by first character of each username.
 9. For each firstchar_username_list: pull profile json from
     * "api.[target].com/u/user/" + thisuser + "/posts?offset=0&max=2000&dir=fwd&incl=posts%7Cstats%7Cuserinfo%7Cshared%7Cliked&fp=f_ul.